nerdfolio/remult-better-auth/README.md

 - `authEntities`: on initial entity generation, use `{}`.
 Afterwards, use this to point to your auth entities.
 - `debugLogs`: optional, default => false.
 When true the adapter will output what better-auth passes to it
 - `usePlural`: optional. default => false.
 When true, the generated table names will be pluralized, e.g. `users`, `accounts`
+- `remult`: optional.
+Can be of type `Remult | Promise<Remult>`.
+Useful when the api is defined with custom options that we can give directly to the adapter.
+By default, the adapter will use `withRemult`.
+- `dataProvider` optional.
+Specify an alternate data provider for this adapter